Left Front (Russia): Actions

-Position against war in Donbass
+Position on the war in Donbas

-The Left Front declared its position against the war in the South-East of Ukraine.
+The Left Front has declared its position against the War in Donbas and urged a ceasefire in 2014.

 The fourth congress of the movement took place in Moscow on 23 August 2014.
 The delegates elected the new executive committee.
-No supporters of the self-proclaimed republics were elected.
-The ex-coordinator of the Left Front on organizational work, Sergei Udaltsov, supporting Novorossiya, was selected in the executive branch of movement with preponderance only in one voice.
-Also during congress was accepted resolution under the name "War against war!".
-Darya Mitina, the former member of the Council of the organization left the organization afterwards.
+No supporters of the pro-Russian republics were elected.
+However, ex-coordinator of the Left Front on organizational work and supporter of the pro-Russian Novorossiya confederation, Sergei Udaltsov, was elected to the executive branch of the movement by one vote.
+The congress also accepted a resolution declaring a "War against war!".
+The Donetsk People's Republic's representative to Russia, Darya Mitina, left the organization following the resolution.

-"We need the campaign for peace.
+The resolution read "We need the campaign for peace.
 Against the bloodshed and the mass selling of blood.
-This campaign shouldn't be the support of the war in the back areas of the "opponent".
+This campaign shouldn't be the support of the war in the back areas of the 'opponent'.
 Being against the military operation of the Kiev government doesn't mean supporting Putin and Strelkov.
 Being against Putin doesn't mean supporting Kiev government military operation.
-People need a campaign for peace against the greedy and cruel politicians and oligarchs, making profit of the others' grief. " – says the resolution of the congress.
+People need a campaign for peace against the greedy and cruel politicians and oligarchs, making profit of the others' grief."

+However, the party supported the war against Ukraine after the Russian's full-scale invasion in 2022.

 Structure

 The highest governing body of the Left Front is the Congress.
-The Council of the Left Front carries out the current leadership of the movement, and the Executive committee is an operational working body of the organization.
+The Council of the Left Front carries out the current leadership of the movement, and the executive committee is an operational working body of the organization.